 The selection by this works in a couple of steps:

 Release the mouse pointer it will display the selected foreground and rest part of the image will be converted into the dark:

-to select areas of the current layer or image based on color similarity.
+The Fuzzy Select is used to select areas of the current layer or image based on color similarity.
 In this tool, the starting point is the main point, so it is crucial to pick the right starting point.
 If you choose the wrong starting point, you may not get the required part.
 It is useful for sharpening photos.